iitm-sysdl/SuperShaper/README.md

 --model_name_or_path bert-base-cased \
 --sampling_type random \
 --sampling_rule sandwich \
---learning_rate 5e-5 \
+--learning_rate 5e-5 \G
 --weight_decay 0.0 \
 --num_warmup_steps 0 \
 --eval_random_subtransformers 1 \
 --wandb_suffix <suffix>
 ```
-^ To pretrain the supershaper backbone initialized with bert-base-cased model on C4-realnews dataset.
-We pretokenize the dataset and pass the correspinding path to `--tokenized_c4_dir`.
+To pretrain the supershaper backbone initialized with bert-base-cased model on C4-realnews dataset, we pre-tokenize the dataset and pass the correspinding path to `--tokenized_c4_dir`.
 You can also use the raw dataset and pass it with argument `--c4_dir <path to c4 realnews dataset>`.

 To resume pretraining from a checkpoint, pass `--resume_from_checkpoint_dir <path to checkpoint>`